-The Panama Papers elucidate global network of dirty finance.
-As the latest largest leak in history, it will have unprecedented political and hopefully legal repercussions, writes Fausto Hernandez.
+The Panama Papers elucidate the global network of dirty finance.
+As the latest largest leak in history, it will have unprecedented political and hopefully, legal repercussions writes Fausto Hernandez.

 Mossack is a firm that specializes in providing financial and legal services to wealthy clients.
 As it states, it has a global network comprised of a myriad shell companies and over 14,000 business partners which Mossack relied on to protect and hide its client’s wealth.
 It was relied on for its confidentiality.
 The latter was all radically compromised when someone leaked confidential information to the International Consortium of Investigative Journalists (ICIJ), part of the non-profit organization Centre for Public Integrity, whose mission is to, as the name suggests, “…Serve democracy by revealing abuses of power, corruption and betrayal of public trust by powerful public and private institutions, using the tools of investigative journalism”.